cykoravish/Cyko-Vibes-Vault/project-design-1/README.md

 ## Technologies Used

-List the technologies and tools you used in your project.
+List the technologies and tools i've used in your project.

 - HTML
 - CSS